Gautam9981/CAD/README.md

 I have update the CLI to show units and scale the sketches appropriately (says units when loaded the .dxf file); Will set it up for GUI for later, with necessary changes

+Day 15 (7/1/25)

+Now that sketch will show up in the GUI, once it is loaded.
+It is a very basic pane, I will include more functionality later on